-Thompson, a Republican, was the representative for New York's 12th congressional district from 1857 to 1859.
+Thompson was the representative for New York’s 12th congressional district as a Republican.
+He served from 1857 to 1859.

 From Dec 1857 to Mar 1859, Thompson missed 240 of 548 roll call votes, which is 43.8%.
 This is much worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: